Jacob Pitzer Cowan

-Jacob Pitzer Cowan (March 20, 1823 – July 9, 1895) was a U.S. Representative from Ohio.
+Jacob Pitzer Cowan (March 20, 1823 – July 9, 1895) was an American physician and politician who served one term as a U.S. Representative from Ohio from 1875 to 1877.

 Biography

 Born in Florence, Washington County, Pennsylvania Cowan attended the common schools.

 He moved with his parents to Steubenville, Ohio, in 1835.

 He engaged in the manufacture of woolens until 1843.